 Certificate of Achievement

-At the conclusion of your adventure, you'll receive an official Adventure Aspirant Certificate as a keepsake of your accomplishment.
+At the conclusion of your adventure, you'll receive an official Adventure Aspirant Certificate as well as a certificate from Nepal Mountaineering Association (NMA) as a keepsake of your accomplishment.

 Group Size